Bosonic and fermionic mutual information of N-partite systems in dilaton black hole background: N-partite mutual information of bosonic and fermionic fields in dilaton spacetime

 Inserting the von Neumann entropies of $\rho_{1/2/\cdots/N-1}^{B,\mathrm{W}}$, $\rho_{N_{\mathrm{out}}}^{B,\mathrm{W}}$, and $\rho_{123\ldots N_{\mathrm{out}}}^{B,\mathrm{W}}$ into the mutual information formula Eq.(\ref{a3}) yields

 In Fig.\ref{Fig.2}, we present the mutual information $I^{\mathrm{W}}_{B}(N)$ for W state of bosonic field, calculated from Eq.(\ref{S48}), as a function of the dilaton $\mathcal{D}$.
 The results are shown for systems with $N=5$ and $N=10$ at various field mode frequencies $\omega$.
-Similar to the GHZ case, the mutual information for W state exhibits a monotonic decline with increasing $\mathcal{D}$, indicating that the dilaton background universally degrades multipartite quantum correlations through mode mixing and information loss into inaccessible regions.
+Similar to the GHZ case, the mutual information for W state exhibits a monotonic decline with increasing $\mathcal{D}$, indicating that the dilaton background universally degrades the total amount of correlations through mode mixing and information loss into inaccessible regions.
 From Fig.\ref{Fig.2}, we find that the multipartite mutual information of W state is systematically lower than that of GHZ state in the dilaton spacetime.
-This difference originates from their distinct correlation structures: GHZ state involves a coherent superposition shared by all particles, giving rise to maximal global correlations and hence larger multipartite mutual information, whereas W state distribute correlations more locally among subsystems, resulting in a weaker initial global correlation content.
 Moreover, increasing the initial particle number leads to an enhancement of the multipartite mutual information of W state in the background of the dilaton black hole, while their quantum entanglement gradually decreases \cite{C10,C11}.
 This behavior highlights that, for W state, multipartite mutual information and multipartite entanglement respond differently to gravitational effects and play distinct roles in relativistic quantum information tasks.
 Although the multipartite entanglement of W state is progressively suppressed in the dilaton black hole background, their multipartite mutual information can still increase with the number of particles, indicating that total correlations remain an effective resource even when entanglement is degraded.
-From an operational perspective, this suggests that W state may retain advantages for relativistic quantum information processing tasks that rely on correlation sharing and information distribution, rather than on entanglement as the sole resource.
-Gravitational effects therefore reshape the hierarchy of quantum resources, emphasizing the necessity of employing multipartite information-theoretic measures when assessing the usability of quantum states in curved spacetime.